DTJF/cmakefbc/_A_FileFold.md

 This folder contains the configuration files to build the documentation, namely

-- `Doxyfile` : the \Doxygen basis configuration file,
+\Item{Doxyfile} the \Doxygen basis configuration file,

-- `cmakefbc.xml` : the html index file,
+\Item{cmakefbc.xml} the html index file,

-- `fb-doc.lfn` : the list of function names file,
-- `logo.png` : the image file, and
+\Item{logo.png} the image file, and

-- `CMakelists.txt` : the build script to compile and upload the documentation.
+\Item{CMakelists.txt} the build script to compile and upload the documentation.

-# dedian {#SecFoldDebian}
+# debian {#SecFoldDebian}

 This folder contains the configuration files to build Debian Linux packages from the source tree.
 Find detailed information about package building in the Debian documentation.
 Three packages are configured:

-- `binary` : containing CMake macros, cmakefbc_deps binary, cmakefbc wrapper and man pages (any platform)
+\Item{cmakefbc} containing CMake macros, cmakefbc_deps binary, cmakefbc wrapper and man pages (any platform)

-- `doc` : containing the documentation in html format (all platforms)
+\Item{cmakefbc-doc} containing the documentation in html format (all platforms)

-- `source` : containing the source code (all platforms)
+\Item{cmakefbc-src} containing the source code (all platforms)

-\note: Instead of using CPack, this configuration is designed to work
+\note Instead of using CPack, this configuration is designed to work
-       with the original Debian tools.
-It works inside the source tree, polluting it with a bunch of configuration files.
+      with the original Debian tools, started by `debuild` command.

-Start the build process by executing `debuild` in the root folder.
-The resulting output gets generated in the directory above the root folder.
+Either start the build process by executing `debuild` in the root folder.
+In this case the resulting output gets generated in the directory above the root folder.

+Or let CMake handle it by executing `make deb` and find the resulting output either in the directory above the root folder (in-source build) or in subfolder debian.